City says 6th Street building is stable

-BRISTOL, Tenn. – The City of Bristol, Tennessee, is confident the building at 23 6th Street is stable after an incident Sunday caused neighbors and authorities to question the structural integrity of the building the built in 1900.
+BRISTOL, Tenn. — The City of Bristol, Tennessee is confident the building at 23 6th Street is stable after an incident Sunday caused neighbors and authorities to question the structural integrity of the building constructed in 1900.

 Emergency responders closed 6th Street for a time and evacuated nearby businesses.
 By Monday, only the sidewalk in front of the building was closed.